db8fs/SerialBridge/README.md

 Sure, feel free to do so and share it!
 This approach here tries to be customizable for your own needs - and you may do so, but be warned, that changes on the software must be applied under GPLv3, which shouldn't be a bigger problem these days.

+#### Why not Python?

+C++ is a object-oriented and nice language with good libraries. ;) So, why not - it's not less extensible than Python.

 #### What's the License for SerialBridge?